Danger #1: Suffering a Heart Attack

 Sticker shock – seeing all those zeroes makes your heart stop!
 Our hostel accommodations were between 75,000 – 101,000 Colombian pesos – and the knee jerk reaction was ” Wow!
 Too expensive!!!” when in reality it’s between USD $35 -$45.00.

 After our first Colombian ATM withdrawal I thought we had been shortchanged and marched into the bank exclaiming the machine made a mistake as I tossed the money on the rep’s desk where he counted the $800,000 Colombian pesos into 8 stacks of 100,000 pesos.
 (The ATM machine dispenses a variety of banknotes in each transaction.)
 Why was he placing only two of the “smaller” 50s notes in a stack to equal 100,000?
 And then I realized I had counted the “50 MIL” banknotes as 50, not 50,000; they were of greater value than the 20,000 banknotes and not less!!!
-Chagrined, I apologized, and thanked him, feeling so relieved and embarrassed I couldn’t get out fast enough!
+Chagrined, I apologized, and thanked him, feeling extremely relieved and so embarrassed I couldn’t exit fast enough!

 Danger #2: Getting Seriously Hurt